IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Indexing.md

 1. Each non-root and non-leaf node has between n/2(Rule imposed on M-way tree to avoid growing linearly and making lookup linear) and n children
 2. A leaf node has between (n-1)/2 and (n-1) values.
 3. All paths from root to leaf are same(Height balanced)
-4. Height = log<sub>n</sub> N
-5. If root not leaf it has min 2 children
+4. If root not leaf it has min 2 children
-6. If root node is leaf it can have 0 to n-1 values in it.
+5. If root node is leaf it can have 0 to n-1 values in it.

 For k search key pairs and out degree of each node being n(Note n children means n-1 keys in parent node) the maximum height of the B+ tree if log<sub>n/2</sub> (k)